Quick Start

 Sharing Files Directly

 You can also share existing files directly using UShare.
-Of course, these files must be declared in shareable folders as declared in file_provider_paths.xml.
+For Android, these files must be declared in shareable folders as declared in file_provider_paths.xml.